Personal Development

 • During TAL camp and during student induction, students are introduced to our core values and how to embody them

-• Inspire assemblies focus on historical figures with a strong moral compass that link to the TAL core values
+• Inspire assemblies focus on historical and contemporary figures with a strong moral compass that link to the TAL core values

-• Students explore moral issues during DEAR in Team Time each day
+• Students explore moral issues through Building Stories

 • Our Re-Build sessions are rooted in developing students’ moral compass

-• Our character curriculum, The Build rewards students who display strong morals and kind behaviour
+• Our character curriculum, The Build, rewards students who display strong morals and kind behaviour, culminating in an end-of-year celebration event

-• Students are taught the difference between right and wrong during recall each morning and students are given the reason why our values, absolutes and behaviour for learning policy is so important to their development
+• Students are taught the difference between right and wrong during our daily bulletins and our weekly Conduct Curriculum inputs and students are given the reason why our values, absolutes and behaviour for learning policy is so important to their development

 Social Development